Abu Bakr al-Razi: Philosophy

 Although al-Razi wrote extensively on philosophy, most of his works on this subject are now lost.
+Most of his religio-philosophical ideas, including his belief in five "eternal principles", are only known from fragments and testimonies found in other authors, who were often strongly opposed to his thought.

 Metaphysics

 Al-Razi's metaphysical doctrine derives from the theory of the "five eternals", according to which the world is produced out of an interaction between God and four other eternal principles (soul, matter, time, and place).
 He accepted a pre-socratic type of atomism of the bodies, and for that he differed from both the falasifa and the mutakallimun.
 While he was influenced by Plato and the medical writers, mainly Galen, he rejected taqlid and thus expressed criticism about some of their views.
 This is evident from the title of one of his works, Doubts About Galen.